-- To define the schools aims, values and procedures in the event of bullying. - •To ensure that a positive and safe learning environment is developed and maintained in which bullying will not be tolerated. - •To promote inclusion, mutual respect, self-esteem and self-worth in order to meet the physical, emotional and mental health needs of all members of the school community. - To clearly identify to children the avenues for reporting bullying. - To clearly identify to all stakeholders in the school, definitions of bullying, how it may be reported, how it will be dealt with and where it is reported. - To raise the standards of behaviour and levels of achievement of all
+• To define the schools aims, values and procedures in the event of bullying.

+•To ensure that a positive and safe learning environment is developed and maintained in which bullying will not be tolerated.

+•To promote inclusion, mutual respect, self-esteem and self-worth in order to meet the physical, emotional and mental health needs of all members of the school community.

+• To clearly identify to children the avenues for reporting bullying.

+• To clearly identify to all stakeholders in the school, definitions of bullying, how it may be reported, how it will be dealt with and where it is reported.
-Governors will receive an annual report on the number and nature of incidents at the governing body meeting held in the summer term.